mithunkumarc/learning_angular/view-ecapsulation/ReadMe.md

       avoids style interfearing with eachother
-      Use global style to resuse style accros components how it works in background ? : each host gets unique attribute (_nghostc0 _nghostc1 etc)
+      Use global style to resuse style accros components how it works in background ? : each host gets unique attribute (_nghostc0 _nghostc1 etc) if you use ::ng-deep special atribute not applied(style become common) note ; careful about ng-deep (use :host or custom element before applying or else it affect other styles)

 #### 2. style using custom component element vs :host